 The Fund has participated in the New Arrangements to Borrow (NAB), a standby credit facility provided to the International Monetary Fund (IMF) for the purpose of managing instability in the international monetary system.
-As at 31 December 2010, the Fund had an undertaking under the NAB to lend foreign currencies to the IMF up to HK\$4,070 million equivalent (2009: HK\$4,133 million equivalent), in the form of a five-year term loan bearing prevailing market interest rates.
-As at 31 December 2010, there was no outstanding balance due from the IMF under this NAB facility (2009: Nil).
+The facility is subject to periodic review and renewal.
+As at 31 December 2011, the Fund had an undertaking under the NAB to lend foreign currencies to the IMF up to HK\$4,054 million equivalent (2010: HK\$4,070 million equivalent), in the form of a loan bearing prevailing market interest rates.
+The outstanding principal due from the IMF under the NAB amounted to HK\$284 million equivalent with a repayment term of five years (2010: Nil).